zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 ### Outcome(s)

 If the recursive lookup of the domain is successful, this test cases passes.
-If the cannot continue (step 3), this test case fails.
+If the test cannot continue (step 3), this test case fails.

 ### Special procedural requirements